Volume 12, Issue 4 (2024) Health Educ Health Promot 2024, 12(4): 623-635 | Back to browse issues page

 Aims: This systematic review aimed to evaluate the effectiveness of educational interventions designed to improve hypertension self-management among elderly populations.

-Method: The review was conducted in accordance with the PRISMA 2020 guidelines.
-Eligible studies were selected based on the PICOs framework and included randomized controlled trials, quasi-experimental studies, and pre-post designs published between 2000 and 2024.
-Six electronic databases—PubMed, Scopus, Web of Science, ScienceDirect, JSTOR, and Cochrane Library—were systematically searched.
-Study quality was assessed using the Critical Appraisal Skills Program (CASP), and the Risk of Bias (RoB 2) tool was used to assess bias in randomized studies.
+Information & Methods: This review was conducted in accordance with the PRISMA 2020 guidelines.
+Eligible studies were selected based on the PICOS framework and included randomized controlled trials, quasi-experimental studies, and pre-post designs published between 2000 and 2024.
+Six electronic databases (PubMed, Scopus, Web of Science, ScienceDirect, JSTOR, and Cochrane Library) were systematically searched.
+The quality of the studies was assessed using the Critical Appraisal Skills Program, and the Risk of Bias tool was utilized to evaluate bias in randomized studies.

-Results: This review included 15 studies, primarily RCTs, with sample sizes ranging from 20 to 253 participants.
-The studies revealed that educational interventions significantly enhanced self-management in elderly individuals with hypertension.
-Interventions such as mobile application-based support, face-to-face group education, and telephone-based guidance led to improvements in key outcomes, including blood pressure control, medication adherence, and lifestyle modifications.
-These programs also boosted participants' knowledge and self-efficacy in managing their condition.
-Notably, interventions targeting adherence to the DASH diet showed significant improvements in both dietary habits and physical activity, contributing to better overall hypertension management.
+Findings: This review included 15 studies, primarily randomized controlled trials, with sample sizes ranging from 20 to 253 participants.
+The educational interventions significantly enhanced self-management in elderly individuals with hypertension.
+Interventions, such as mobile application-based support, face-to-face group education, and telephone-based guidance led to improvements in key outcomes, including blood pressure control, medication adherence, and lifestyle modifications.
+These programs also increased participants’ knowledge and self-efficacy in managing their condition.
+Notably, interventions targeting adherence to the dietary approach to stop hypertension diet demonstrated significant improvements in both dietary habits and physical activity, contributing to better overall hypertension management.

 Article Type: Systematic Review | Subject: Health Promotion Approaches